pingxuan-hlju/MKCD/README.md

 # MKCD

 ## Introduction
 The project  is an implementation of a multi-scale neighbor topology-guided transformer with Kolmogorov-Arnold network enhanced feature learning for circRNA and disease association prediction (MKCD).
+If you have any questions, please contact the email gtalhy@163.com.

 ---